Learn about majors, financial aid and off-campus life, or take a virtual tour.

 Touring Some college websites feature virtual tours of the school, which can range from a series of photos to an interactive program.
 This is helpful when you’re unable to visit a school before applying.

 This page should also give you information about campus visits.
-Access to the specific dates and times might require your student to sign in and set up an account in order to see the schedule.
-I suggest doing it to see how accessible those dates are for your family.
+Access to the specific dates and times might require your student to sign in and set up an account in order to see the calendar.
+I suggest doing it to see how compatible those dates are with your family’s schedule.

 Money This info can be presented in different ways on tabs labeled Costs, Financial Aid, Tuition and Fees, or any combination of these words.
 You should be able to find the most current tuition information, which will come with a caveat explaining that tuition is likely to increase for the following academic year.
 All parents face sticker shock on this page.
 But catch your breath and take a look at the financial aid page again to learn about the available scholarships and grants and which might apply to your child.
 Some tell you GPA and SAT/ACT scores that make a student eligible for merit scholarships.